How to Recognize Early Signs of Hearing Loss: What You Need to Know

 3. Turning Up the Volume

-If you’re constantly increasing the volume on your TV, radio, or phone to a level that others find too loud, it’s a clear sign that your hearing might be declining.
+If you're constantly increasing the volume on your TV, radio, or phone to a level that others find too loud, it's a clear sign that your hearing might be declining.
 You might not realize how loud things have become, but those around you likely will.
+The CDC notes that about 28.8 million American adults could benefit from hearing aids.

 4. Muffled or Distorted Sounds